 Sam Moor is the senior instructor for Sussex Tai Chi.
-He started training in martial arts as a young teenager.
+He started training in martial arts as a teenager.
 Seeking a more integrative and intelligent way to train he started learning Tai Chi at the age of 20.
 For the last nineteen years Sam has focused the majority of his time upon training in the original Chen style of Tai Chi.
 He has also trained thoroughly in the related arts of Qigong (Chi gung) and Yiquan (mind-boxing).

 Sam is instructor certified by the Chinese Internal Arts Association, the Chen Xiao Wang World Taijiquan Association and is an associate instructor for the Chen Bing Taiji Academy.
-He is an associate lecturer at Chichester University and has Ba(hons) in Philosophy and History, diplomas in bodywork and Anatomy/Physiology.
+He is an associate lecturer at Chichester University and has Ba(hons) in Philosophy and History, and diplomas in bodywork and Anatomy/Physiology.

 Entirely fascinated by Tai Chi, when he's not teaching Sam can usually be found training at home or in the park in some sunny spot.